dtrelogan/react-formstate/api.md

 ### name

-name ties an input component to an [injected](#UnitOfWork.injectModel) model by way of form state. the fields, as defined during a render, also form a specification of the model to be [generated](#UnitOfWork.createModel) upon form submission.
+ties an input component to an [injected](#UnitOfWork.injectModel) model by way of form state. fields, as defined during a render, also form a specification of the model to be [generated](#UnitOfWork.createModel) upon form submission.

 ### label